-- (A) As early as reasonably practicable and in any event prior to the commencement of the trial: - (i) The Prosecutor shall notify the defence of the names of the witnesses that he intends to call to establish the guilt of the accused and in rebuttal of any defence plea of which the Prosecutor has received notice in accordance with Sub-Rule (ii) below, or any defence pleaded in the Defence Case Statement served under Sub-Rule (C); - (ii) The defence shall notify the Prosecutor of its intent to enter: - (a) The defence of alibi; in which case the notification shall specify the place or places at which the accused claims to have been present at the time of the alleged crime and the names and addresses of witnesses and any other evidence upon which the accused intends to rely to establish the alibi;

-- (b) Any special defence, including that of diminished or lack of mental responsibility; in which case the notification shall specify the names and addresses of witnesses and any other evidence upon which the accused intends to rely to establish the special defence. - (B) Failure of the defence to provide such notice under this Rule shall not limit the right of the accused to rely on the above defences. - (C) To assist the Prosecutor with its disclosure obligations pursuant to Rule 68, the defence may prior to trial provide the Prosecutor with a Defence Case Statement.
-The Defence Case Statement shall: - (i) set out in general terms the nature of the accused's defence; - (ii) indicate the matters on which he takes issue with the prosecution; and - (iii) set out, in the case of each such matter, the reason why he takes issue with the prosecution. - (D) If either party discovers additional evidence or information or materials which should have been produced earlier pursuant to the Rules, that party shall promptly notify the other party and the Trial Chamber of the existence of the additional evidence or information or materials.
+- (A) As early as reasonably practicable and in any event prior to the commencement of the trial: - i.
+The Prosecutor shall notify the defence of the names of the witnesses that he intends to call to establish the guilt of the accused and in rebuttal of any defence plea of which the Prosecutor has received notice in accordance with Sub-Rule (ii) below, or any defence pleaded in the Defence Case Statement served under Sub-Rule (C); - ii.
+The defence shall notify the Prosecutor of its intent to enter: - a.
+The defence of alibi; in which case the notification shall specify the place or places at which the accused claims to have been present at the time of the alleged crime and the names and addresses of witnesses and any other evidence upon which the accused intends to rely to establish the alibi; - b.
+Any special defence, including that of diminished or lack of mental responsibility; in which case the notification shall specify the names and addresses of witnesses and any other evidence upon which the accused intends to rely to establish the special defence. - (B) Failure of the defence to provide such notice under this Rule shall not limit the right of the accused to rely on the above defences. - (C) To assist the Prosecutor with its disclosure obligations pursuant to Rule 68, the defence may prior to trial provide the Prosecutor with a Defence Case Statement.
+The Defence Case Statement shall: - i. set out in general terms the nature of the accused's defence; - ii. indicate the matters on which he takes issue with the prosecution; and - iii. set out, in the case of each such matter, the reason why he takes issue with the prosecution. - (D) If either party discovers additional evidence or information or materials which should have been produced earlier pursuant to the Rules, that party shall promptly notify the other party and the Trial Chamber of the existence of the additional evidence or information or materials.

-Rule 68: Disclosure of Exculpatory Evidence
+Rule 68: Disclosure of Exculpatory Evidence (amended 14 March 2004)

-- (A) The Prosecutor shall, within 14 days of receipt of the Defence Case Statement, disclose to the defence the existence of evidence known to the Prosecutor which may be relevant to issues raised in the Defence Case Statement. - (B) The Prosecutor shall, within 30 days of the initial appearance of the accused disclose to the defence the existence of evidence known to the Prosecutor which in any way tends to suggest the innocence or mitigate the guilt of the accused or may affect the credibility of prosecution evidence.
+(A) The Prosecutor shall, within 14 days of receipt of the Defence Case Statement, make a statement under this Rule disclosing to the defence the existence of evidence known to the Prosecutor which may be relevant to issues raised in the Defence Case Statement.

+(B) The Prosecutor shall, within 30 days of the initial appearance of the accused, make a statement under this Rule disclosing to the defence the existence of evidence known to the Prosecutor which in any way tends to suggest the innocence or mitigate the guilt of the accused or may affect the credibility of prosecution evidence.
 The Prosecutor shall be under a continuing obligation to disclose any such exculpatory material.

-Rule 69: Protection of Victims and Witnesses
+Rule 69: Protection of Victims and Witnesses (amended 29 May 2004)

-- (A) In exceptional circumstances, either of the parties may apply to a Judge of the Trial Chamber or the Trial Chamber to order the non-disclosure of the identity of a victim or witness who may be in danger or at risk, until the Judge or Chamber decides otherwise. - (B) In the determination of protective measures for victims and witnesses, the Judge or Trial Chamber may consult the Victims and Witnesses Unit.

-(C) Subject to Rule 75, the identity of the victim or witness shall be disclosed in sufficient time before a witness is to be called to allow adequate time for preparation of the prosecution and the defence.
+- (A) In exceptional circumstances, either of the parties may apply to a Judge of the Trial Chamber or the Trial Chamber to order the non-disclosure of the identity of a victim or witness who may be in danger or at risk, until the Judge or Chamber decides otherwise. - (B) In the determination of protective measures for victims and witnesses, the Judge or Trial Chamber may consult the Witnesses and Victims Section. - (C) Subject to Rule 75, the identity of the victim or witness shall be disclosed in sufficient time before a witness is to be called to allow adequate time for preparation of the prosecution and the defence.

-Rule 70: Matters not Subject to Disclosure
+Rule 70: Matters not Subject to Disclosure (amended 7 March 2003)